 Additional benefits of accounting software for job costing include the following.

 Accounting software helps make the job costing easier and speeds up the process.
-From viewing historical costs of similar jobs, to prices of materials you’ve ordered, the software helps you categorize estimated expenses and view detail costs for each step of a job, as well as the complete picture.
+From viewing historical costs of similar jobs to prices of materials you’ve ordered, the software helps you categorize estimated expenses and view detailed costs for each step of a job, as well as the complete picture.
 And when the software is part of larger enterprise resource planning (ERP) software, you have even more information at your fingertips.
-ERP platforms bring together modules from across the business so data, such as information from human resources, inventory management and supply chain management, all live in one digital space.
+ERP platforms bring together modules from across the business so data, such as information from human resources, inventory management, and supply chain management, all live in one digital space.

 Manage Job Costing With Accounting Software